Construction Accident

 When a Non-Employer is at Fault for the Accident

-It is the duty of the site owners, contractors, subcontractors, equipment manufacturers and material suppliers to adhere to all safety rules in the industrial code of New York Labor Law which set minimum standards in keeping a site as safe for workers as possible.
+It is the duty of the site owners, contractors, subcontractors, equipment manufacturers, and material suppliers to adhere to all safety rules in the industrial code of New York Labor Law, which set minimum standards in keeping a site as safe for workers as possible.
 Although workers’ compensation laws may prevent some types of lawsuits against employers, one of these other entities may be held responsible for your injuries in what is called a third-party action.

 While you do not have to prove fault to receive workers’ comp, if you can hold another party liable in a personal injury or wrongful death lawsuit, you can receive a much larger settlement.
-In most cases, New York workers are prohibited from filing a personal injury lawsuit against their employer; however, there are times where you can go beyond workers’ comp, such as by filing a third-party liability claim to recover what workers’ compensation does not pay.
-This would include things like additional lost wages, pain, suffering, permanent disability and partial disability.
-In a lawsuit, we may be able to show that a third party — such as another contractor, developer or property owner – failed to comply with the industrial code of New York Labor Law and this contributed to the cause of your injuries.
-We provide aggressive legal representation to ensure that our clients are treated fairly after an on-the-job injury.
+In most cases, New York workers are prohibited from filing a personal injury lawsuit against their employer; however, there are times when you can go beyond workers’ comp, such as by filing a third-party liability claim to recover what workers’ compensation does not pay.
+For instance, consulting with a Buffalo wrongful death lawyer can provide you with the necessary legal insights and assistance to navigate these complex situations effectively.

 Our Construction Accident Attorney Can Help You Get an Award for Your Damages

-Economic damages — are to cover your losses and expenses that have a specific dollar value, such as:
+Economic damages are to cover your losses and expenses that have a specific dollar value, such as:

 • Medical and rehabilitation expenses